-The T1 procedure is begun by the exporting customs broker, who are also responsible for paying any duty and VAT on the cargo.
-This is so that taxes can be levied on your goods by any countries visited during transit, if the process is not completed at the destination country.
+The T1 process is started by the customs broker exporting the goods, who is also responsible for paying any duty and VAT that is required on the cargo.
+This step ensures that taxes can be appropriately charged on your goods by any country visited during transit if the process is not completed at the destination country.
 This prevents people from using T1 forms to bypass paying duty and VAT to customs.

 What do I need to prepare for a T1 form?

 To apply for the T1 customs form, you’ll be asked to provide:

 You’ll also need details like information about the consignor and consignee, the number of packages and their total weight, the number of seals and the customs tariff number.
 This means the goods are traceable through the entirety of the journey, and also ensures that the goods have been cleared properly.

 How long do I have until I need to close off a T1 form?

 Customs authorities won’t close the process until your cargo has reached its final EU destination.
 Remember, your cargo must arrive within seven days of your cargo leaving its origin-destination!
 Once arrived, it will be inspected by border authorities, and an import clearance agent will declare your T1 forms to customs who will then start reclaiming duty and VAT from the customs broker.

 If a T1 form has not been closed at least 3 weeks after arriving at its final destination, HMRC will contact the customs broker to make sure duty and taxes have been paid.

 What happens if a T1 form isn’t completed/closed off properly?

 Failure to complete a T1 customs form will result in the Central Community Transit Office (CCTO) contacting your customs broker to confirm whether or not the T1 process has been completed.
 The broker then has one month to show evidence that the cargo has cleared.